 Contact: Steve Windels, 218-283-6692

-International Falls, MN:Three of the park's 238 developed visitor use camping andhouseboat sites and one undeveloped area that were affected by temporary closures in May to protect bald eagle nesting pairs are now reopened for public use.
+International Falls, MN:Two of the park's 276 developed visitor use camping and houseboat sites that were affected by temporary closures in May to protect bald eagle nesting pairs are now reopened for public use.

-The areas affected by the temporary closures reopened for public use were:
+The areas affected by the temporary closures reopened for public use were at:

 Superintendent Mike Ward said, "We appreciate the public's assistance in protecting the bald eagles of Voyageurs National Park.
 Reducing the potential adverse impacts at eagle nesting areas ensures that we are successful at sustaining the park's population of eagles, an extremely important component of the aquatic ecosystem."